-At Team DDB, the eleven-agency monster we built for the U.S. Army, we created a bunch of campaigns in the first few years of the relationship.
+At Team DDB, the nine-agency monster we built for the U.S. Army, we created a bunch of campaigns in the first few years of the relationship.
 But this was the big one: the launch of a 20-year, enterprise-wide brand positioning.
+People often assume the Army ordered us to bring back “Be All You Can Be,” but in fact we had to make a pretty strenuous argument to put it in the running.

 If you remember the 1980s version of the campaign, you’ll notice we also reinterpreted the main melody from the original jingle.
 This next one has no music, but those notes are subtly embedded in the sound design.
 Hear ‘em?